 The UI IPRC’s close partnership with IDPH has led to an enhanced injury-free environment through achievements such as a highly regarded statewide trauma system, a 2008 (and soon to be updated) Iowa Burden of Injury Report, and the implementation and operation of the CDC-funded Iowa Violent Death Reporting System (IA VDRS).

 The UI IPRC has long been recognized among state injury prevention programs as a resource for technical assistance, training and outreach throughout the Region 7 states of Iowa, Nebraska, Kansas and Missouri.
-With the establishment of the Regional Network Leaders (RNL) Program, we have been able to expand to reach our partners in states such as Montana, Wyoming, Utah, Colorado, North Dakota and South Dakota.
+With the establishment of the RNCO, we have been able to expand to reach our partners in states such as Montana, Wyoming, Utah, Colorado, North Dakota and South Dakota.

 RNLs develop partnerships with appropriate organizations and research centers.
 They also work with the CDC and each other to identify common issues and shape effective program infrastructure at the state, regional, and national level.

 The UI IPRC has maintained a valuable partnerships with this key professional organization, which leads in efforts to recruit and train new injury scientists.
 Together, SAVIR and UI IPRC have coordinated advocacy and public policy efforts to advance the field of injury and violence prevention.

 The UI IPRC has maintained a valuable partnerships with this key professional organization, which provides training opportunities to the injury practice community.
 Together, Safe States Alliance and UI IPRC have coordinated advocacy and public policy efforts to advance the field of injury and violence prevention.